lvgl/lvgl/docs/CONTRIBUTING.md

 Just read the titles and if you are familiar with the topic don't hesitate to share your thoughts and suggestions.

 Participating in the discussions is one of the best ways to become part of the project and get to know like-minded people!

 ### Add features
-We collect the planned features in GitHub issues tracker and mark them with [Help wanted](https://github.com/lvgl/lvgl/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label.
+We collect the planned features in GitHub on the [Roadmap](/ROADMAP) page.
 If you are interested in any of them feel free to share your opinion and/or participate in the the implementation.

 Other features which are (still) not on the road map are listed in the [Feature request](https://forum.lvgl.io/c/feature-request/9) category of the Forum.
 If you have a feature idea for LVGL please use the Forum to share it!
-Make sure to check that there isn't an existing post; if there is, you should comment on it instead to show that there is increased interest in an existing request.
+Make sure to check that there isn't an existing post; if there is, you should comment on it to show that there is increased interest in an existing request.

 When adding a new features the followings also needs to be updated:
 - Add a line to [CHANGELOG.md](https://github.com/lvgl/lvgl/blob/master/CHANGELOG.md).
 - Update the documentation.
-See this [guide](#improve-the-docs).
 - Add an example if applicable.
 See this [guide](#write-examples).

-## When you are confident with LVGL

 ### Become a maintainer